fastify/fastify-zipkin/README.md

 ```

 ## Usage
-Require the plugin and register it within Fastify, the pass the following options: `{ tracer, serviceName [, servicePort] }`
+Require the plugin and register it within Fastify, then pass the following options: `{ tracer, serviceName [, servicePort] }`

 ```js
 const fastify = require('fastify')()